Hamm-J/carousel-component-vanilla-js/README.md

-# Revela Assessment Task2 - Carousel
+# Carousel Component Vanilla JS

 ## Description

-For the assessment, I decided to implement option 1, a carousel of images that the user can rotate by clicking on left or right buttons in the respective direction.
+A carousel of images that the user can rotate left or right by clicking on the respective left and right buttons.

 This component was designed with a mobile first approach and supports various mobile view ports.
-The carousel also supports infinite looping.
-The user can keep clicking a single button, and the carousel will rotate seemlessly.
+The carousel also supports looping; the user can continously click a single button and the carousel will continue rotate without end.
 For viewports that exceed a width of 2400px, the carousel no longer occupies the total viewport.

 ### Technologies